 About Focus 4-1

-Focus 4 1 CIC is Merton’s first Adult Mental Health User-led organisation; it became a CIC Limited by Guarantee in 2015.
+Focus 4 1 CIC is London's first Mental Health User-led organisation; it became a CIC Limited by Guarantee in 2015.
 It is open to individuals aged 18 + who have lived experience of mental distress It was founded by a service user who felt unheard and supported in the community.
 Members of the community with mental health problems are often marginalised and treated differently by the general public, employers, families and friends.

 She felt that the best people to know what they need are the service users themselves.
 Focus 4 1 provides a support group independent to South West London and St George’s Mental Health Trust (SWLSTG-NHS TRUST), whist also providing a collective opinion to the NHS Trust and other bodies on their services in the community.

 The Department of Health describe disabled people’s User Lead Organisations s as “one of the key mechanisms for encouraging the participation of disabled people, carers and other people who use support in the design, delivery and monitoring of services designed to support independent living”.

 Our group is first and foremost a coming together of like-minded individuals who understand the experience of Mental Health and who believe that meeting up in a sharing and supportive way can be really helpful to each of us in living our daily lives.

 - Provide a member-led organisation encouraging, enabling, empowering members to lead on

 - Provide a wide range of diverse and creative projects/activities

 - service that ensures adult mental health service users have access to necessities including information, food and mental wellbeing.

 - Challenge stigma and discrimination around mental health issues